 Appropriate examples of auxiliary investigations include:

-- Issuance of an in-person subpoena requiring immediate production
+- Issuing an in-person subpoena requiring immediate production.

-Investigator/Auditors should charge time expended in auxiliary investigations to the primary RO’s case.
+Investigator/Auditors should charge time expended in auxiliary investigations to the primary RO’s investigation.